eliona-smart-building-assistant/kontakt-io-app/README.md

 - `API_ENDPOINT`:  configures the endpoint to access the [Eliona API v2](https://github.com/eliona-smart-building-assistant/eliona-api).
 Otherwise, the app can't be initialized and started. (e.g. `http://api-v2:3000/v2`)

-- `API_TOKEN`: defines the secret to authenticate the app and access the API.
+- `API_TOKEN`: defines the secret to authenticate the app and access the Eliona API.

 - `API_SERVER_PORT`(optional): defines the port the API server listens on.
 The default value is `3000`.

 - `LOG_LEVEL`(optional): defines the minimum level that should be [logged](https://github.com/eliona-smart-building-assistant/go-utils/blob/main/log/README.md).
-Not defined the default level is `info`.
+Default level is `info`.

 ### Database tables ###

-<mark>Todo: Describe the database objects the app needs for configuration</mark>

-<mark>Todo: Decide if the app uses its own data and which data should be accessible from outside the app.
-This is always the case with configuration data.
-If so, the app needs its own API server to provide access to this data.
-To define the API use an openapi.yaml file and generators to build the server stub.</mark>

 The app requires configuration data that remains in the database.
-To do this, the app creates its own database schema `template` during initialization.
+To do this, the app creates its own database schema `kontakt_io` during initialization.
 To modify and handle the configuration data the app provides an API access.
-Have a look at the [API specification](https://eliona-smart-building-assistant.github.io/open-api-docs/?https://raw.githubusercontent.com/eliona-smart-building-assistant/app-template/develop/openapi.yaml) how the configuration tables should be used.
+Have a look at the [API specification](https://eliona-smart-building-assistant.github.io/open-api-docs/?https://raw.githubusercontent.com/eliona-smart-building-assistant/kontakt-io-app/develop/openapi.yaml) how the configuration tables should be used.

-- `template.example_table`: <mark>Todo: Describe the database table in short.</mark>
+- `kontakt_io.configuration`: Configurations for API access.
+Typically one configuration per installation.
+Editable by API.

+- `kontakt_io.location`: Kontakt.io locations.
+These are used internally for tag positions.

+- `kontakt_io.tag`: Specific devices, one for each project and configuration.
+One device corresponds to one asset in Eliona.

 **Generation**: to generate access method to database see Generation section below.